-Thomas manages our NE MPLS Branch and is one of our organizations co-founders.
-After a 13 year stint on the West Coast in Portland, OR he moved back to the Midwest (he originally hails from Milwaukee, WI) and settled in NorthEast shortly thereafter.
-He has worked in the Waste Reduction field for nearly a decade, being employed in the recycling programs at both Portland State University and the City of Beaverton.
-He obtained his undergraduate degree in Community Development at Portland State and has several years of community building experience.
+Thomas manages our NEMTL Branch and is one of our organizations co-founders.
+After a 13 year stint on the West Coast in Portland, OR he moved back to the Midwest (he originally hails from Milwaukee, WI) and settled in NorthEast.
+He worked in the Waste Reduction field for nearly a decade, in the recycling programs at Portland State University and the City of Beaverton.
+He obtained his undergraduate degree in Community Development at Portland State and has several years of community building experience under his belt.

 Thomas became interested in developing a tool library as a member of the North Portland Tool Library, witnessing the value in community building and waste reduction.
 He feels very fortunate to have combined forces with Co-founder, Zach Wefel, and gained the support of many talented and committed community members.
-In the near-term, he hopes the MTL can serve as a catalyst to further connect the many communities within the NE Minneapolis community.
+In the near-term, he hopes MTL can serve as a catalyst to further connect the many neighborhoods within the NE Minneapolis community.
 In the long-term, he hopes the tool library can become a “sharing hub” for many different materials and/or services, allowing us to view nearly all that we do through a lens of cooperative support.